Your property appraisal guide

 How do I pay for the appraisal?

-After we order the appraisal, you'll receive an email from the appraisal management company with a secure payment link.
-Here's what to do:
+After we order the appraisal, you’ll receive an email from the Appraisal Management Company with a secure payment link.

-- Check your email inbox for a message from the Appraisal Management Company.
+- Check your inbox for the payment request.

-- Click the payment link to pay the fee using a credit card.
+- Click the link to pay the fee by credit card.

-- After payment, the appraiser will contact the seller's real estate agent to schedule an appointment.
+- After payment, the appraiser will schedule the inspection.

-The Appraisal Management Company will email you a copy of the final report, usually within 7 to 10 business days.
+- You’ll receive the final appraisal report by email, usually within 7 to 10 business days.

 How to cancel the appraisal